 “As long as the sores do not break open, you do not need to have it treated.”
 If the sores do open, contact your doctor or visit urgent care quickly.

-“This condition appears as brown, scaly patch similar in appearance to an ‘age spot’, and it’s caused by changes in the small blood vessels beneath the skin,” explains Green.
+“This condition appears as a brown, scaly patch similar in appearance to an ‘age spot’, and it’s caused by changes in the small blood vessels beneath the skin,” explains Green.

 How it’s treated: This condition is harmless and does not need treatment.
 However, improving overall blood sugar levels can prevent it from getting worse.